bokulich-lab/q2-fondue/README.md

 be provided as a QIIME 2 artifact of `NCBIAccessionIDs` semantic type.
 You can either import an existing list of IDs (1.) or scrape a Zotero web library collection to obtain these IDs (2.).

-1) To import an existing list of IDs into a `NCBIAccessionIDs` type simply run:
+1) To import an existing list of IDs into a `NCBIAccessionIDs` artifact simply run:

 ```shell
 qiime tools import \